 Crooked teeth are a fairly common problem for children, but they can lead to problems with chewing, speech and other issues.
-Our BC and Alberta orthodontists explain how this symptom is related to orthodontic health, and how early intervention and treatment can help.
+Our BC orthodontists explain how this symptom is related to orthodontic health, and how early intervention and treatment can help.

 What are Crooked Teeth?

 Both baby teeth and permanent adult teeth may emerge in crooked positions, or become crooked over time.
 It's possible for baby teeth to shift into crooked positions if they're too small to fill the amount of gum space allocated to them.